Slender-billed curlew: Behaviour

-Little is known about the breeding biology, but the few nests observed had four eggs.
+Little is known about the breeding biology of the slender-billed curlew; however, the few nests that have been observed each contained four eggs.

-Slender-billed curlews fed by using their bills to probe soft mud for small invertebrates, but also picked other small items off the surface when the opportunity arose.
-It used to be highly gregarious outside the breeding season, associating with related species, particularly Eurasian curlews.
+The species fed primarily by probing soft mud with its bill for small invertebrates, but it also picked small prey items from the surface when available.
+Outside the breeding season, the slender-billed curlew was highly gregarious and often associated with related species, particularly the Eurasian curlew.